Do you have autumn allergies or COVID-19? | ExBulletin

 He adds that if you haven’t got the COVID-19 vaccine yet, it’s the best time to do it, but you can wait to get a flu shot.
 “The protection you want from the flu vaccine is best to wait until it’s time for the flu to arrive here and get that protection.”

 Finally, he says, if you feel sick, you should call your GP first.
 When it comes to allergies, doctors say antihistamines can be very effective.
-Monoclonal antibody injections are also effective for people over the age of 12 who are infected with COVID-19 and are at high risk.
+Monoclonal antibody injection It is infected with COVID-19, has a high risk, and is effective for people over 12 years old.

 Symptoms of allergies